 Jessica Mailas, Managing Partner, Content: “On top of setting up standard Google alerts and keeping an eye on social media, we have certain keywords for each client that I search when on my early morning ‘content crawl’.
 This allows me to keep up to date with the latest news, not only about my client’s field of specialty but related issues as well.
 Our qualitative approach to news gathering provides our clients with more useful information, and the insight to give them an edge over competitors.
 It guides our content production as our goal is to not only be relevant and timely but avant-garde in our communications.
 We are constantly mindful of what we’ve shared to the client’s channels over the previous days, weeks and months so as not to repeat information or dwell too much on one subject – I find that this practice is key in helping me to curate and create content that touches on a wide range of pertinent topics that will keep followers interested and engaged.”

-Dan Delmar, Managing Partner, Public Relations: “We begin by evaluating the organization’s business goals, then look at the content produced to date and the buzz it’s generated.
-We research the industry and work with the client on how to best create content or initiatives that will attract the attention of news media.
-When we’ve done a few dry runs and are on solid ground, we’ll start pitching the concept to select outlets, never spamming our media partners or casting too wide a net.
+Dan Delmar, Managing Partner, Public Relations: “We begin by evaluating the organization’s business goals, then look at the content produced to date and the discussion it’s generated.
+We research the industry and work with the client on how to best create content or initiatives that will favour public dialogue.
+That’s why we have speech bubbles in our logo!
+When we’ve done a few dry runs and are on solid ground, we’ll start putting the word out to select partners, never spamming our media contacts or casting too wide a net.
 Later, we will evaluate the audience’s response and spokesperson’s performance.
-We’ll keep coaching, producing content and evaluating results on an ongoing basis, working toward more ambitious goals, broader coverage and media projects that will help cement an entrepreneur or cause in the public consciousness.”
+We’ll keep coaching, producing content and evaluating results on an ongoing basis, working toward more ambitious goals, broader coverage and media projects to help cement an entrepreneur or cause in the public consciousness.”